 Recap

-Top-tier model in the Croix de Fer range, featuring a Reynolds 725 steel frame, carbon fork, Shimano GRX RX820 2×12 drivetrain, and hydraulic brakes.
+The flagship model in the Croix de Fer range, with a Reynolds 725 steel frame, newly designed Genesis Carbon fork, Shimano GRX RX820 2×12 drivetrain and hydraulic disc brakes.

-It is the most complete version of the platform for riders spending many hours in the saddle, across tarmac and gravel, with a setup suited to distance, bikepacking, and sustained real-world use.
+It is the most complete configuration of the platform for riders who spend many hours on the bike, across tarmac and gravel, with a setup suited to distance, bikepacking and regular use.
+The updated model introduces increased tyre clearance, dynamo routing through the fork and availability in five sizes, from XS to XL.

 Frame and platform

-The frame is built from Reynolds 725 steel tubing, the defining element of the top-tier Croix de Fer.
-The platform retains the characteristic response of the family: stable structure, predictable handling, strong vibration damping, and genuine load-carrying capability.
+The frame is built from Reynolds 725 steel tubing, the material defining the highest level of the Croix de Fer family.
+The platform remains stable, predictable and suitable for real-world long-distance use.

 Build and technical choices